Want to discover Sephardic culture through Ladino language?

-Ladino is the language of the Sepfaradi (sephardi) Jews who were expelled out of Spain in 1492 by the Catholic Kings.
-After the expulsion they settled in other countries around the Mediterranean Sea, especially in the Ottoman Empire.
-They were not allowed to take any of their belongings with them, but nevertheless, they brought together with them their rich Judeo-Iberian culture and their linguistic heritage.
-Ladino was born as a result of the encounter between these Iberian dialects, mainly Castilian, Hebrew, the holy language, and the languages of their new neighbours in the Empire.
-Thus we find a tremendous influence of Turkish, Greek, Italia, Bulgarian, Arabic, French among other languags.
+Ladino, or Judeo-Spanish, is the language of the Sephardi Jews who were expelled out of Spain in 1492 by the Catholic Kings.
+After the expulsion, they settled in other countries around the Mediterranean Sea.
+They couldn’t take any of their belongings with them, but they brought together with them their rich Judeo-Iberian culture.

-Learning Ladino will open wide a window for you to the very essence of the Mediterranean and its cultures, being a real mixture, or meeting-point of many cultures and languages.
-It will also allow you to get a look at Medieval Spain, as Ladino mothers preserved many Iberian medieval folk songs and ballades and the language itself preserves many archaic features.
+Learning Judeo-Spanish will open wide a window for you to the very essence of the Mediterranean and its cultures.
+It is a meeting point of many cultures and languages!
+It will also allow you to get a look at Medieval Spain.

-In this course you will be learning mainly the Izmir dialect, influenced by some features of the Jerusalem dialect, the most widely dialect combination studied today.
+Our teacher, Matan, would be happy to teach you the Izmir variety.
+This dialect has been influenced by some features of the Jerusalem dialect, the most widely dialect combination studied today.

 Gain an introduction to the language this week and begin to explore this wonderful culture.
 Learn about the sounds that form the backbone of the language and also practical skills, becoming familiar with greetings, asking questions, and what to say when visiting a place.
 Perfect for those wishing to visit Ladino speaking communities.
 You will also touch on the cultural aspects that will help tie together and form the foundation for everything you will learn.